JAPANESE CHINESE

 Awards Ceremony

-Food Loss Generated by Distribution or Consumers after Sale
+Food Loss Generated by Distribution or Consumers After Sale

 In addition to extending the shelf-life of non-frozen foods, which we have been implementing thus far, in 2022 we began selling some frozen foods for commercial or institutional use with shelf-life extended by six months—extended from 12 months to 18 months—by checking the quality through storage testing.